Alejandroq12/my-books/README.md

 # 📖 My Books <a name="about-project"></a>

 "My books" is a website that displays a list of books and allows you to add and remove books from that list.
 By building this application, I learned how to manage data using JavaScript.
 Thanks to that my website is more interactive.
-I will also use a medium-fidelity wireframe to build the UI.
+I also used a medium-fidelity wireframe to build the UI.

 ## 🛠 Built With <a name="built-with"></a>